luks-m/procedural_generation/README.md

 # Filters

-- Explication: a set of filters like a 3d-filter, a zoom filter or image compositions
+- Explication: a set of filters like a 3d-filter, a zoom filter or even image compositions filters
 - Path from root: ```./src/filter.js```

 # How to run tests